 For example, if you are collecting data from January 2nd - February 1st, then your submission deadline for this reporting period (January 2nd through February 1st) is February 9th.
 The billable MSUs listed in this Sub-Capacity Report will be used to establish the billing, effective March 1st for the month of March.
 In this case, if the January 2nd - February 1st Sub-Capacity Report is not received by IBM by February 9th, then the billable MSUs for March would be based upon the full MSU rated capacity of the machine.
 Full-machine billing would continue until the next Sub-Capacity Report is submitted.

 The Sub-Capacity contract terms require that a customer notify IBM about any machine upgrade or downgrade at the time it happens.
 Customers must not wait until the next time they submit their SCRT Report to notify IBM about the change to the machine.
-If IBM is not properly notified when the change happens the next invoice may be incorrect.
+If IBM is not properly notified at the time when the change happens the next invoice may be incorrect.

 Machine model changes (when the machine type and serial are not changed) are handled by the Sub-Capacity Reporting Tool (SCRT) without any intervention.
 The Sub-Capacity Report will indicate with a comment that the machine model has changed, and the MSU values on the report will be the peaks seen for that entire reporting period.
 For machine model upgrades the MSU values on the report will be used to set the billing as usual.
 But this means that for machine model downgrades the billing cannot be handled correctly without notification to IBM prior to the submission of the Sub-Capacity Report.
 Since SCRT will report the highest machine model and MSU value seen during the reporting period, without notification to IBM about the model downgrade the higher MSU values from before the downgrade would be the ones billed which could be in excess of the full capacity of the downgraded machine.

 Handling Sub-Capacity Reports for a Machine Migration or Replacement